Questions about how the CSFRA effects your rental property?

 Walk in Office Hours in City Hall

-Rental Units covered under CSFRA, Rental Units with an initial certification of occupancy date between February 1, 1995 and the effective date of the CSFRA and to the extent permitted by law, rental units governed by Mountain View City Code Chapter 36, Article XIV (“Affordable Housing Program”) are all subject to Just Cause for Eviction Protections.
+Rental Units covered under CSFRA, Rental Units with an initial certification of occupancy date between February 1, 1995 and the effective date of the CSFRA and to the extent permitted by law, rental units governed by Mountain View City Code Chapter 36, Article XIV (“Affordable Housing Program”).

 Under the CSFRA, termination notices are ONLY permitted for one of the following reasons: